 - Otep's Otep Shamaya does a lot of this, and is also another rare female example.

-- Actually, it's fairly common in Industrial and related styles as a whole.
-This trope's use in Industrial was pretty much pioneered by Skinny Puppy back in the 80s.
+- Very common in Industrial and related styles, pioneered by Skinny Puppy back in the 80s.

 - Killing Joke's Jaz Coleman mainly alternates between harsh vocals and a much smoother, crooning style - sometimes both get used within the same song for the sake of contrast.
 For a few musically Lighter and Softer albums in the mid-80's, he dropped the growling almost entirely.

 - Kamijo of Versailles doesn't do this very often, but there's still a few examples of this, such as in "The Red Carpet Day".